 Not long ago, I started receiving an onslaught of corrections — several in a single week.
 Oddly, most of them were wrong.
 They were confused about the difference between grammar and style issues or were nitpicking over semantics.
 Very few of these had a helpful or thoughtful tone.
 In fact, they mostly came across as chastising (Ha!
 You made a mistake, and I found it.
 Therefore I’m better than you!).

 To me, the whole reason for practicing good grammar is to show respect for the craft and for one’s readers.
 Publicly correcting other writers with a berating tone is contrary to that spirit.
 Why bother with good grammar if you’re going to run around insulting other people with bad manners?

-The Internet provides anonymity that we’ve never seen before on public forums.
-Most impolite comments, tweets, and emails that I’ve received have definitely been anonymous.
-So, I get the feeling these people know they’re being rude.
+The internet provides anonymity that we’ve never seen before on public forums.
+Most impolite comments, tweets, and e-mails that I’ve received have been anonymous.
+So I get the feeling these people know they’re being rude.